 You may pay your fare with STAR coupons that are sold at the Commuter Stores.
-Coupons are worth $3.00, $4.00, $5.00 or $0.50 and sold in booklets of 10.
+Coupons are worth $4.00 or $5.50 and sold in booklets of 10.
 The corners of the coupons are all different to help distinguish between them.
-The $3 coupons have rounded corners, $4 coupons have diagonally-clipped corners, $5 coupons have inverted corners and $0.50 coupons have pointed corners.
+The $4 coupons have diagonally-clipped corners and $5.50 coupons have a hole punch.
 Call 703-228-RIDE (7433) for information about purchasing or go to www.CommuterDirect.com.
 With a SmartBenefits Personal Account at Commuter Direct, you can convert your SmartBenefits to STAR Coupons and receive them through CommuterDirect.com’s Mail Order Service.
 The return envelope will have an embossed seal with a raised Star, for easy identification.

 The Commuter Stores accept the SmartBenefits vouchers for purchasing these booklets.
 The vouchers are available in three separate denominations: $1, $10 and $30.
 Additional information is available by calling 202-962-1326 and selecting option 3, Monday – Friday, 8 a.m. to 4 p.m.
 (TDD users call 202-638-3780.)